 Table of Contents

-Different cultures and religions throughout the world tell stories of how the world came to be.
+Different cultures and religions tell stories of how the world came to be.

 Life on earth is based on the element carbon.
-The most important characteristics of carbon as the basis for the chemistry of life is its capability of forming up to four valence bonds with other atoms simultaneously, and the energy needed to create or break a bond with a carbon atom is at a level appropriate enough for building large and complex molecules which are stable and reactive.
+The most important characteristic of carbon as the basis for the chemistry of life is its capability to form up to four valence bonds with other atoms simultaneously, and the energy needed to create or break a bond with a carbon atom is at a level appropriate enough for building large and complex molecules which are stable and reactive.

 Carbon atoms also bond readily with other carbon atoms through the process known as catenation, allowing the creation of long macromolecules and polymers.
 Per Stephen Hawking: “What we normally think of as life is based on chains of carbon atoms.”